 While driving around in the Houston area, the following signs and stuff made me do a double-take:

-building is the Saint Luke's Medical Tower in Houston.
+building is the Saint Luke's Medical Tower in the Texas Medical Center.
 It's full of doctors'

 offices (including a cardiologist I visited a couple of

 times), most of who practice at the nearby CHI St. Luke's Health-Baylor St. Luke's Medical Center.
 To my eye, the building bears a distinct

 resemblance to a syringe... when I tell that to people, they think I'm a bit

 weird.
 Then, when they think about it, they generally realize it really

 name "Wagonlit" is from the French for "sleeping cars."
 (I was curious

 about the meaning of the name... a company representative pronounced it "Vah gon

 leet.")
 However the name "Wagonlit" makes me think of a possible scene in a